 This Policy provides options for the reporting and resolution of allegations of wrongful conduct (discrimination, sexual, racial, or other discriminatory harassment, abusive conduct, and retaliation) in the workplace.
 Early action is the best way to maintain a safe work environment.
 All Judges, Employing Offices, and Employees have a responsibility to promote workplace civility, prevent harassment or abusive conduct, and to take appropriate action upon receipt of reliable information indicating a likelihood of wrongful conduct under this Policy.
-See Code for Judiciary Employees, Canon 3(C).
+See Code of Conduct for Judicial Employees, Canon 3(C).

-This Policy applies to all Judges, current and former Employees (including all clerks; chambers employees; paid and unpaid interns, externs, and other volunteers; and probation and pretrial services employees), and applicants for employment who have been interviewed.
-The following persons cannot seek relief under this Policy: Judges, applicants for judicial appointment, Criminal Justice Act panel attorneys and applicants, investigators and service providers, community defender employees, volunteer mediators, and any other non-Employees not specified above.
+This Policy applies to all Judges, current and former Employees (including all law clerks; chambers employees; paid and unpaid interns, externs, and other volunteers; and probation and pretrial services employees), and applicants for employment who have been interviewed.1 The following persons cannot seek relief under this Policy: Judges, applicants for judicial appointment, federal public defender employees, Criminal Justice Act panel attorneys and applicants, investigators and service providers, community defender employees, volunteer mediators, and any other non-Employees not specified above.
 See Appendix 1 for full definitions of Judges and Employees.
 This Policy covers conduct and actions that take place on and off work premises.